Matthew Eagleton, MD

 Chair, Scientific Advisory Board

-Dr. Eagleton is the leading vascular surgeon at Cleveland Clinic's Heart & Vascular Institute, with a specialization in endograft therapy for complex aortic disease.
-In addition, he has an extensive experience in basic, translational, and clinical research programs and has been the principal investigator on a number of research trials evaluating endovascular therapy for aortic disease.
-Dr. Eagleton is an international expert and thought leader on minimally invasive vascular aortic surgery.
+Dr. Eagleton is the Chief of the Massachusetts General Hospital Division of Vascular and Endovascular surgery.
+An international expert and thought leader on minimally invasive vascular aortic surgery, he also serves as co-director of both the Fireman Vascular Center and the Thoracic Aorta Center at Massachusetts General.
+Additionally, he is the Program Committee Chair for the prestigious Society for Vascular Surgery.
+Dr. Eagleton’s specialty and passion is endograft therapy for complex aortic disease.
+He has an extensive experience in basic, translational, and clinical research programs and has been the principal investigator on a several research trials evaluating innovative endovascular therapies for aortic disease.
+Dr. Eagleton was formerly the Vascular Surgery Director of the Cleveland Clinic Aorta Center.
 He received his bachelor’s degree and medical degree from the University of Rochester, his general surgical training from the University of Rochester Medical Center, and his training in vascular surgery from the University of Michigan.
-He is currently on the faculty at the Cleveland Clinic Lerner College of Medicine-CWRU.

 Mark Farber, MD